aalbacetef/client-side-router/README.md

 Its input is a paths object which maps: url => handler

-URL parameters are prefixed with ':' such as /section/:section_id
+URL parameters are prefixed w ith ':' such as /section/:section_id

 ## Usage: